Spring has sprung, although it doesn’t really feel like it here when the forecast is calling for more snow this week.

 A heavy buildup can eventually lead to wilting, dropping of the lower leaves, brown leaf tips, and reduced growth, as the salts inhibit the plant from taking up water.

-It seems kind of contradictory — that fertilizer, which is used to promote growth, can actually hinder or harm it — so washing your plants in the shower should be a chore done once every season, not just in spring.
+It seems kind of contradictory—that fertilizer, which is used to promote growth, can actually hinder or harm it—so washing your plants in the shower should be a chore done once every season, not just in spring.

-How to wash your plants effectively
+How to wash your plants quickly and easily

 If you’re only showering one or two houseplants, or multiple smaller plants like succulents, you can wash them under a sink faucet with a spray head.